ShaharearSabbir/root-rhythm-client/README.md

 - **Swiper:** A modern touch slider.
 - **Firebase:** Utilized for user authentication (and potentially other client-side services).
 - **Vite:** A fast build tool for the frontend.
+- **React Helmet:** A component that lets you manage all of your document head tags.

 ### Deployment